Latjo/Getting_and_Cleaning_Data_Course_Project/README.md

  - Separates the 561 measurements from 1 to 561 different columns and names these in accordance with the feature names
  - Filters out the measurements that has to do with mean or standard deviation.
  - Creates a new column, named "activity" and replaces the activity IDs with corresponding activity names.

- - Creates a new data frame from the above, which holds the averages of all measurements per individual and activit
+ - Creates a new data frame from the above, which holds the averages of all measurements per individual and activity.